mark87/UDACITY_meme_generator_mark87/README.md

     meme_factor = 18  # Font scale smalller relative to width
     meme_font = './arial.ttf'  # truetype font of the meme
 ```
+The MemeEngine chooses at random, a quote and an image, and resizes the image while maintaing the aspect ratio.
+It then adds the quote atop the image according to the class attribute paramters above.

 ## Built With